-1 One or two Intel® XeonTM processor(s) with a minimum clock speed of at least 2.8 GHz, and front-side bus speed of at least 800 MHz and at least 1 MB
+- 1 One of the following processors: - o Intel® Pentium® 4 processor with a minimum clock speed of at least 2.8 GHz, and front-side bus speed of at least 800 MHz and at least 1 MB of internal cache - o Intel Celeron® processor with a minimum clock speed of at least 2.8 GHz, and front-side bus speed of at least 533 MHz and at least 256 KB of internal cache - MOTE: Use the System Setup program to view processor information.
+See "Using the System Setup Program." - 1 A minimum of 256 MB of 400-MHz DDR II SDRAM memory, upgradable to a maximum of 4 GB 533-MHz DDR II SDRAM memory by installing 256-MB, 512-

-MOTE: Use the System Setup program to view processor information.
-See "Using the System Setup Program."
+MB, or 1-GB unbuffered ECC memory modules in the four memory module sockets on the system board

-- A minimum of 256 MB of 400-MHz DDR II SDRAM memory, upgradable to a maximum of 12 GB by installing 256-MB, 512-MB, 1-GB, or 2-GB registered ECC memory modules in the six memory module sockets on the system board - 1 Support for the following internal hard-drive (non-hot-plug) configurations: - o Up to two internal 1-inch SATA hard drives with an integrated SATA controller - o Up to four internal 1-inch SATA hard drives with a SATA controller card or
+- 1 Support for the following internal hard-drive (non-hot-plug) configurations: - o Up to two internal 1-inch SATA hard drives with an integrated SATA controller

-- o Up to four internal 1-inch SCSI hard drives with a SCSI controller card - 1 One 3.5-inch peripheral drive bay for the optional diskette drive, and two 5.25-inch bays for the following supported drives: CD, DVD, combination CD-RW/DVD, DVD-RW (data only), or tape backup device - 1 An optional SCSI controller card that supports up to four SCSI drives - 1 Support for hardware RAID levels 0, 1, 5, and 10 using an optional SATA or SCSI RAID controller card - 1 Support for software RAID levels 0 and 1 - Support for USB 2.0 - 1 Chassis intrusion alert
+- o Up to two internal 1-inch SCSI hard drives with a SCSI controller card - 1 One 3.5-inch peripheral drive bay for the optional diskette drive, and two 5.25-inch bays for the following supported drives: CD, DVD, combination CD-RW/DVD, DVD-RW (data only), or tape backup device